Samsung/tizen-docs/docs/tizen-studio/download/installing-sdk.md

    Through the Tizen Studio Package Manager, you can both install and update additional tools.
 For more information on the Package Manager, see [Updating Tizen Studio](../download/updating-sdk.md).

+   ​

+   **Note** If you install the Tizen Studio in a directory that requires administrator privileges for access, such as `C:\Program Files`, administrator privileges are required to run the Tizen SDK tools.

+   ​

 ## Using the CLI Installer

 The CLI (command line interface) provides functional tools for running the CLI installer without the GUI environment.